 Find out more: nps.gov/olym

 When we talk epic, it's the Grand Canyon, or go home, baby.
-Jaw-dropping views, impressive hiking and camping, and riding a mule to the canyon floor are all must-do activities.
+Jaw-dropping views, impressive hiking and camping and riding a mule to the canyon floor are all must-do activities.
 Check out some of our tips here.

 Find out more: nps.gov/grca